miguelinux314/experiment-notebook/doc/source/basic_workflow.rst

                 row["status"] = "dead" if "death_place" in contents.lower() else "alive"

-The @`enb.atable.column_function` decorator is the most general way of defining new columns.
+The @enb.atable.column_function decorator is the most general way of defining new columns.
 In general, to employ it:

   * Define a method ``f`` with interface ``f(self, file_path, row)``.
 The ``file_path``